 OK.
 It's basically a dark royal blue tunic and pants with black boots.
 Regular knights have the Swanship arms in white on the tunic, officers in white with silver thread.
 The Commander, Armsmaster and Horsemaster wear silver chains of office.
 Matching cloaks when appropriate, with officers bordered in silver.
 Esquires wear black leather belts, knight probationers white leather with a black border, knights a white belt.
 All the belts have a Swanship buckle.
 No horse tails on the helmets, though I thought at one point about a swan feather crest of some sort.
 I really like the regular Gondorian helmets in the movie with the wing motif, so imagine something similar.
 Not the fountain guard helmets with those huge wings, the ones with the feather design on the cheeks.
 Imri's helmet has a circlet with sapphires worked into it, as does Elphir's.
 When in armor, the knights wear blue tabards with their arms.
 The officers and the Princes' tabards are bordered and embroidered in silver.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter three five eight nine as a four place number.
+In the field marked validation number, enter five two three seven as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved

 Stories & Other Content © The Respective Authors - All Rights Reserved

 Software & Design © 2003 - 2014 Michael G Kellner All Rights Reserved